TrevCan/trevcan.github.io/articles/wl.md

 Order of appearance may vary by time I saw it on my browser or wrote it on my phone or opened it on my web browser.
 It could have been weeks after I wrote down the
 website because I could have opened it an eternity before.
+But hey, at least it got from my phone to your device, spreading information.